-Simplified fiber-optic connection - a cable with connectors at each end (one for transmitter, one for receiver) is available.
-The user then cuts the cable in half and splices to his cable bundle - or connects directly with the appropriate fiber-optic connector.
+Simplified fiber optic connection -a 6' cable with AMP connectors at each end (one for transmitter, one for receiver) is supplied.
+The user then cuts the cable in half and splices to his cable bundle - or connect directly with an AMP connector.